The National Survivor Financial Security Policy Map and Scorecard

 Tennessee recently passed legislation that expands the state’s definition of domestic violence to include financial abuse and leads the way in the most robust definition of financial abuse in the nation.
 Senate Bill 979 (2023)

-Vermont joins two other states to create protections for survivors against litigation abuse
+Vermont joins four other states to create protections for survivors against litigation abuse

 Vermont’s litigation abuse protections bill has recently passed and will take effect starting September 2023.
 This includes a list of protections for survivors who are being subjected to further harm through abusive litigation (e.g. when the harm doer is using litigation for the purpose of causing harm to the survivor or maintaining contact with them).
 HB 45 (2023)